The Mistress (2012 film): Plot

-A young woman is torn between the affections of her two lovers.
-One is a young bachelor who brings passion into her life.
-The other is a married old man who has kept her as his mistress for years.

-Architect JD (John Lloyd Cruz) has a chip on his shoulder about his businessman father Rico (Ronaldo Valdez) never really accepting him as his son.
-Seamstress Sari (Bea Alonzo) struggles to take care of her family.
+Architect JD is troubled by his businessman father Rico never really accepting him as his son.
+Seamstress Sari struggles to take care of her family.
 The two meet by chance, and JD aggressively pursues Sari's affections.
 Though the two are clearly a good match, there is a problem standing in the way of their bliss: Sari is the mistress of JD's father.
 Against his better judgment, JD continues to court Sari even after finding out this difficult fact.
 He hides his true identity as Rico's son, and fights to win Sari's heart.

-Upon their struggles, Rico's wife was angrily dismayed to see Sari, who happens to be his mistress, as both his son JD and himself had a rivalry for Sari's heart.
-When they travel to the province to deliver their client's Barong Tagalog, both Sari and JD finally show their true feelings for each other as they watch the wedding ceremony.
+Upon their struggles, Rico's wife is dismayed to see Sari.
+When they travel to the province to deliver their client's barong tagalog, both Sari and JD finally show their true feelings for each other as they watch the wedding ceremony.
 Despite her relationship with JD's father, Sari finally gives in to JD's feelings and both become romantically involved as they make love.

-After their travel in the province, they were found by JD's father Rico, who is furious to see his son become close to his mistress.
-It made both Rico and JD argue, ended up having a fistfight as Sari tried to stop them until Rico suffers from a severe heart attack.

-At the hospital, JD finally apologizes to his father, Rico, who is bedridden and dying, and Rico appoints his son as the CEO and president, handing over their family business before he dies.
+After their travel, they are found by Rico, who is furious to see his son become close to his mistress.
+Rico and JD argue, ending in a fistfight as Sari tries to stop them until Rico suffers from a heart attack.
+At the hospital, JD finally apologizes to his dying father, and Rico appoints his son as the CEO and president, handing over their family business before he dies.

 The two part ways in Rico and Sari's house, their love nest, with heavy hearts because they both know they can only love each other when they pretend.

 At the end of the movie after JD delivers his speech to his father's employees about his father's life and his business, people applaud him.
 Then he comes to pass by the shop, stops and watches Sari as she fixes the formal suit she had sewn in the dress shop.
 The two see each other, make eye contact and flashback to the scene in Tuguegarao where they pretended and thought about the “what ifs”.
 Sari saw JD before he drove his car away, smiling at each other.